SwirlLang/Swirl/README.md

 # Lambda Code

-Lambda code is a new high level compiled staticly typed language.
+Lambda code is a new high level compiled staticly typed programming language.
 Written in python, C, C++.
 Its [syntax](syntax.md) is far more easier then other high level compiled languages. like cpp for example.

 ### Lambda Code
 ```lc